kerisha/GuardianNotes/README.md

 # The Guardian - Using AI and Pangea APIs

-In this workflow, there are three applications working together to ensure the security and privacy of your confidential information.
+In this workflow, there are five applications working together to ensure the security and privacy of your confidential information.
 Let's dive into the function of each app:

-Web App: The web app is where you add, view, edit, and delete your confidential data.
+Web App (first): The web app is where you add, view, edit, and delete your confidential data.
 It acts as the primary interface for managing your sensitive information.
 One of the key features of this app is its AI-powered webcam verification, which ensures that only authorized users can access the data.
 This adds an extra layer of security, preventing unauthorized individuals from gaining access to your confidential data.

-Backend Notification App: This app comes into play when an unauthorized user attempts to access your confidential data.
+Backend Notification App (second): This app comes into play when an unauthorized user attempts to access your confidential data.
 If the webcam verification fails to match the user's identity, the backend notification app is triggered.
-It swiftly sends out notifications to you through different channels, such as WhatsApp and Microsoft Teams.
+It swiftly sends out notifications to you through different channels, such as WhatsApp and Microsoft Teams (third - another application in the solution).
 This real-time alert allows you to take immediate action and be aware of any potential security breaches.

 GPT App: The GPT app is designed to analyze your user data and provide you with valuable insights and activity updates.
 It not only helps you monitor your account but also detects and reports any security breaches that might occur.
 By logging into the GPT portal, you can access detailed information about the security incidents, enabling you to understand the nature of the breach and take appropriate measures to safeguard your confidential data in the future.
+It consists of two application: the client (fourth) and the server (fifth).

 # App Benefits